 Seller payments.
 Do not report in box 1 of Form 1098 any interest paid by a seller on a purchaser's-borrower's mortgage, such as on a "buy-down" mortgage.
 For example, if a real estate developer deposits an amount in escrow and tells you to draw on that escrow account to pay interest on the borrower's mortgage, do not report in box 1 the interest received from that escrow account.
 As another example, do not report in box 1 any lump sum paid by a real estate developer to pay interest on a purchaser's-borrower's mortgage.
 However, if you wish, you may use box 4 to report to the payer of record any interest paid by the seller.
-See Points below for information about reporting seller-paid points in box 2.
+See Points on this page for information about reporting seller-paid points in box 2.

-Rule of 78s Method of Accounting.
+Rule of 78s method of accounting.
 If you were permitted by Rev. Proc.
 83-40, 1983-1 C.B.
 774, or any other revenue procedure, to use the Rule of 78s method to calculate interest earned with respect to a transaction, you may report interest earned under the Rule of 78s method on that transaction as interest received from the borrower in a calendar year.
 In this case, you must notify borrowers that the Rule of 78s method was used to calculate interest received and that the borrowers may not deduct the amount reported unless the borrowers are also properly using the Rule of 78s method to determine interest deductions.
 The notification must also state that the Rule of 78s method may be used only in the case of a self-amortizing consumer loan that requires level payments, at regular intervals (at least annually), over a period not in excess of 5 years (with no balloon payment at the end of the loan term), and only when the loan agreement provides for use of the Rule of 78s method to determine interest earned (see Rev. Proc.
 83-40 and Rev. Rul.
 83-84, 1983-1 C.B.
 97).
 The notice must be furnished to the payer of record on or with the statement of the interest received.
 Note: Rev. Proc.
 83-40 was obsoleted by Rev. Proc.
-97-37, 1997-33 I.R.B.
-18, effective for tax years ending on or after August 18, 1997.
+97-37, 1997-2 C.B.
+455, effective for tax years ending on or after August 18, 1997.
+However, you may continue to report using the Rule of 78s generally for loans issued before 1999.
+See section 5.04 of the Appendix in Rev. Proc.
+98-60, 1998-51 I.R.B.
+16. Points.

-Points.
 You must report certain points paid for the purchase of the payer of record's principal residence on Form 1098.
 You must report points if the points, plus other interest on the mortgage, are \$600 or more.
 For example, if a borrower pays points of \$300 and other mortgage interest of \$300, the lender has received \$600 of mortgage interest and must file Form 1098.